bitqr/chessApp/README.md

 # Next Objectives:

-- Editor/Analysis Mode:
-   - FEN-notation reader
+- Editor mode, with possibility to enter a position in FEN format and play it

+- Zero-knowledge chess engine
-   - Tests with public resources
+    - Start with a "stupid" random player
+    - Do be more clever